dobesv/autoscaler/cluster-autoscaler/FAQ.md

 * using large custom value for `--scale-down-delay-after-delete` or `--scan-interval`, which delays CA action.

+If you enable verbose logging by adding args `--vmodule=*=4 --logtostderr` then CA log detailed information what pods prevented it from stopping a node.

 ### How to set PDBs to enable CA to move kube-system pods?

 By default, kube-system pods prevent CA from removing nodes on which they are running.
 Users can manually add PDBs for the kube-system pods that can be safely rescheduled elsewhere: